devchilll/the-llm-training-guide/README.md

 # Post-Training & Alignment Interview Prep Guide

-** Disclaimer: This guide is not a substitute for professional advice.
+**Disclaimer: This guide is not a substitute for professional advice.
 I also use LLM to help generate and structure this guide.
-Please use it as a reference, not a replacement for your own research. **
+Please use it as a reference, not a replacement for your own research.**

+---

 > **Goal**: Prepare for LLM post-training/alignment roles at Tier-0 labs (DeepMind, Anthropic, OpenAI, xAI).